$f$-Differential Privacy Filters: Validity and Approximate Solutions: Background

-Fully adaptive composition extends standard composition by allowing not only the next mechanism, but also its privacy parameters to be chosen adaptively.
-For example, in DP-SGD, analysts may wish to change the subsampling rate \(q\) or the noise parameter \(\sigma\) based on the behaviour and the privacy leakage of the run so far.
+\minisection{Fully Adaptive Composition} Fully adaptive composition extends standard composition by allowing mechanism choice and privacy parameters to depend arbitrarily on the history of prior outputs.
+This is crucial in practice: in DP-SGD, for instance, committing to a fixed schedule of $q_t$ and $\sigma_t$ in advance is often suboptimal for utility, yet adapting them based on observed model behaviour or remaining privacy budget requires exactly this framework.

-In this setting, privacy parameters become random variables dependent on the stochastic outcomes of previous mechanisms, requiring path-dependent privacy accounting methods where, for example, the composition length itself may be random.
-To manage this complexity, \citet{rogers_privacy_2016} introduced two conceptual tools.
-Privacy filters are adaptive stopping conditions that halt mechanism releases to ensure pre-specified privacy guarantees, while privacy odometers track cumulative privacy loss from ongoing compositions without pre-specified privacy budgets.

-Privacy odometers, while more intuitive, present significant theoretical difficulties because they must ensure valid privacy bounds at any stopping time chosen by the analyst, even as privacy losses accumulate along arbitrary paths.
-In this work, we focus on privacy filters (Algorithm \ref{alg:fully-adaptive-composition}) that maintain fixed privacy guarantees at the cost of random stopping times.
+Under full adaptivity, privacy parameters become random variables dependent on the stochastic outcomes of previous mechanisms, requiring path-dependent privacy accounting methods where the composition length itself may be random.
+To manage this complexity, \citet{rogers_privacy_2016} introduced privacy filters and privacy odometers as two complementary approaches.
+Privacy filters are adaptive stopping rules that halt mechanism releases to ensure pre-specified privacy guarantees, while privacy odometers track cumulative privacy loss without requiring a fixed budget in advance.
+Since odometers must ensure valid privacy bounds at any analyst-chosen stopping time, they present significant theoretical and practical difficulties.
+In this work, we focus on privacy filters (Algorithm \ref{alg:fully-adaptive-composition}), which maintain fixed privacy guarantees at the cost of random stopping times.
 Here, the privacy level is denoted \(\omega_t\) due to the freedom to choose DP definitions.
-Central to the composition, the privacy filter \(F\) compares the privacy parameters \(\omega_{1:t}\) realised so far to \mbox{the budget \(\omega_B\)} to determine whether the upcoming mechanism release is allowed.
+Central to the composition, the privacy filter \(F\) compares the privacy parameters \(\omega_{1:t}\) realized so far to \mbox{the budget \(\omega_B\)} to determine whether the upcoming mechanism release is allowed.